MyGet/MyGetDocs/site/Docs/Release-Notes/MyGet-1.8.markdown

 * Metadata for packages is auto-updated from upstream feeds
 * Retention policies: pin packages so they don't get deleted
 * Retention policies: packages that are depended on will no longer be deleted (unless explicitly enabled)
-* Push upstream: package source code repositories can be labeled when pushign packages upstream
+* Push upstream: package source code repositories can be labeled when pushing packages upstream
 * Send e-mail when feed permissions change
 * Users can revoke their own access from a feed
 * Automatic mirroring for packages from upstream feeds when feed proxy is enabled